ReiyazP/employeePayroll/README.md

 * Normal information such as: `name`, `address`, `phone` to create a profile
 * `Annual Salary` for calculating the tax
 * `Superannuation Type` to determine if the superannuation is included within the salary or if it is salary + superanuation

+## Message from me
+I could have used simple approach in create DOM elements `Using Html insteat of JavaScript` and handling form.
+But i have decided to use a little complicated appraoch to demonstrate my JavaScript skills.